 Budhanilkantha Temple; Located here is a Deity of Lord Vishnu, Vishnu (Narayan) Jalasayana, lying on Ananta Sesa, in the cosmic ocean.
 The Deity is over 1,000 years old.
-Lord Vishnu is about 5m (17 ft) long and is lying in a 13m (43 ft) long tank, as if floating, with His legs crossed.
+Lord Vishnu is about 5 m (17 ft) long and is lying in a 13m (43 ft) long tank, as if floating, with His legs crossed.
 His four hands hold the four symbols of Vishnu: the Chakra (disc), club, and conch-shell and lotus flower.
 Budhanilkantha means “old blue-throat”.
 Ananta has 11-hooded heads.
 It is believed that the deity was carved in the 7th or 8th century during the Licchavi period.
 Hindus may walk down the steps and touch His feet, but foreigners cannot.

 Balaju Water Garden; Situated five kilometers northeast of Kathmandu, Balaju Water Garden is an ideal place for rest and relaxation.
 Balaju Park features a long line of twenty-two stone water spouts from the mid-eighteenth century, each of which is ornately carved with crocodile heads.
 The Balaju Water garden also includes many other ponds, some of them containing large and small varieties of fish.
 Adjoining the garden is an Olympic-size swimming pool open to the public.

 Kirtipur; is a small town, eight kilometers southwest of Kathmandu, on the top of a hill.
-Tribhuwan University is located at the foot of the hill.
+Tribhuvan University is located at the foot of the hill.
 This historic town has many things to see such as old shrines and temples, old houses, and people dressed in traditional costume although working on ancient looms.

 Chobhar; is situated nine kilometers southwest of Kathmandu.
-This place is famous for gorge.
+This place is famous for its gorge.
 All the waters of the Valley drain through it.
-Legends say, that the god Manjushree cut the gorge to drain out Kathmandu Valley that was then a lake.
+Legends say that the god Manjushree cut the gorge to drain out Kathmandu Valley that was then a lake.
 There is a small but picturesque temple of Adinath on the top of a hill.
 From this point, one has a complete view of snow-capped mountain peaks.
 Just beyond the Chobhar Gorge.
 There is the 17th-century temple of Jal Vinayak.
 The main image of the temple is on a massive rock.
-The image at Jal Vinayak is different from other images of Lord Ganesh.
+The image at Jal Binayak is different from other images of Lord Ganesh.

 Dakshinkali; the temple of Dakshinkali is situated about 22 kilometers south of Kathmandu.
 Dakshinkali is an important place of pilgrimage, drawing over 400,000 pilgrims a year.
 Pilgrim visits this temple to offer prayers and animal sacrifices to the Goddess Kali.
-Apart from the religious aspects, the side has also been developed as a popular picnic sport.
+Apart from the religious aspects, the side has also been developed as a popular picnic spot.